- Trekking

 A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border, and Kerung on the Nepal-China border.

-For more information, go to the Department of Immigration, Kalikasthan, Kathmandu.
+For more information, visit the Department of Immigration, Kalikasthan, Kathmandu.

 What should I bring on a Trek?